StyleCI/Docs/configuration.md

 If you happen to be using an open-source plan, you will have access to PHP-only features.
 These are detailed [here](standalone-php).

-<a name="all-languages-mode"></a>
+<a name="multi-languages-mode"></a>
-## All-Languages Mode
+## Multi-Language Mode

 If you have a paid plan, you'll have access to configuration features for every language StyleCI supports.
-Find out more about these options [here](all-languages).
+Find out more about these options [here](multi-language).

 <a name="default-configuration"></a>
 ## Default Configuration